dendie-sanjaya/postgres-replication/readme.md

 ![Screen Shoot](./ss/promote-test-insert.jpg)

 ## 6\.
-Example Demonstraion Use Docker
+Example Demonstration Use Docker

-Just deploy this docker-compose
+For demonstration replication data, you Just deploy this docker-compose.yaml in docker

 ```
  docker-compose up -d